vulcainjs/vulcainjs.github.io/docs/reference/index.md

 **Documentation is in progress**

 **Vulcain** is a new microservice framework.
-It provides a way to create easily full operational microservices by normalizing i/o protocol, metrics and logging.
+It provides a way to create easily full operational microservices running in docker container by normalizing i/o protocol, metrics and logging.

 Every **vulcain** microservice encapsulates metadata description allowing to use external tools for generating code, services cartography, monitoring...